LisaHackett97/MS1-Dog-Daycare/README.md

 ### Compatibility Testing

 - Site was manually tested on google chrome, microsoft edge and IE on windows 10.
 No issues.
-- Site was also checked on other browsers using [lambatest](https://www.lambdatest.com/) Browsers checked included firefox, opera, firefox and safari.
+- Site was also checked on other browsers using the following site [lambatest](https://www.lambdatest.com/) Browsers checked included firefox, opera, firefox and safari.
   - Site displaying as expected.

 [Back to table of contents](#table-of-contents)